 Inexplicably I have a bit of a soft spot for a team which effectively bought its way into the Football League in 2001, just 9 years after the club was formed from a merger of Rushden Town and Irthlingborough Diamonds.
 It may be because Irthlingborough was that perennial quiz favourite – the smallest town in England ever to have a league team (town’s population 8,900, capacity of football stadium 6,441).

 FOR NO REASON WHATSOEVER I drove up the M11 and A14 one bored Saturday with my friend John to watch them play Hartlepool in League One seven years ago (24 April 2004 to be precise – and it was the Second Division to be even more precise, but whatever it was called, it was the third tier).
 It was their only season in League One and I don’t remember a lot about it other than there was a good buzz before the game, the R&D fans were singing songs about Jeff Stelling, and the team I supported for the day lost 2-0, just like the team I support the rest of the year when I go to Upton Park to watch them.
 Funnily enough West Ham were in the Championship (er, First Division) that day and won 2-0 at Stoke with goals from David Connolly and Marlon Harewood.

+Life is short and fleeting.
 2003/04 was Rushden’s only season in the third tier and they tumbled back into Non League land two years later.
+In 2017, the stadium was demolished, the land still derelict in 2021.
 I never did learn how to pronounce Nene.
 The teams were: